Frequently Asked Questions (FAQ)

 - Case Study-Based: BIWS has more content than courses offered by any of the other companies, and the Financial Modeling Mastery course is based on 15+ separate, global case studies.
 In the modeling case studies, you also create written documents such as case study presentations, investment recommendations, equity research reports, and pitch books.

-- Teaching Method: We use analogies to explain key finance concepts – and we start with relatively blank Excel sheets and show you exactly what to do line-by-line.
+- Teaching Method: We use analogies to explain key finance concepts, and we start with relatively blank Excel sheets and show you exactly what to do line-by-line.
 No other course provides step-by-step instruction in the same way.
-They gloss over steps or do NOT provide “Before” and “after” Excel files for each individual lesson as we do.

 - Quizzes and Certifications: Unlike other companies, we are completely transparent in this process and show you the exact questions in each quiz before you even sign up for the courses.
 You can also take the quizzes and automatically get your results and certifications without paying anything extra or waiting on someone to grade your exam.